SylviaSoliez/Projects/Projects Portfolio/Waste Data ANOVA Analysis/README.md

 ## Transferable Skills:

-Creative Thinking, Critical Thinking, Writing, Time Management
+Creative Thinking, Critical Thinking, Writing, Time Management.

 ## Process:

 1) EDA to determine questions of interest.
 2) For each question:
-*  Research and perform analysis method
+*  Research and perform analysis method.
-*  Generate necessary data visualizations
+*  Generate necessary data visualizations .
 *  Consolidate findings in report using a structured format.